ScottSauers/value/README.md

 To choose our position on the frontier:

-To choose our position on the frontier:

-Choose your desired annual return $y$ above the opportunity cost rate $r$.
+To choose the position on the frontier, choose your desired annual return $y$ above the opportunity cost rate $r$.
 Given an expected time to fair value of $b$ years, set:

 ```math
 \mu_{\text{target}} = (1 + y)^b